KanoeGitHub/csv2quiz-001/README.md

 `./main.exe <csv-path> <ansewer-column-name> <question-column-name>`

 ※If "test.csv" is in the same directory as the executable file, it can be executed without arguments.
-※The second and third arguments are "word" and "sent" by default.
+※The second and third arguments are "answer" and "question" by default.

 ---